hardik-ui/Future-AI_Chat_GPT_UI/README.md

 ## Features

 - Users can send a message and get responses.
+- The backend fast api returns a placeholder reponse for every promot (`Echo promt`)
-- Clicking on the + button creates a new chat (UI only, no functionality).
+- Clicking on the + button creates a new chat (chat data is not retained in the backend so refreshes everytime browser is refreshed).
+- Used Material UI for saving time by utilising prepared components and CSS properties.